 In the US, the Cybersecurity and Infrastructure Security Agency (CISA) developed an initial list of “Essential Critical Infrastructure Workers” to help State and local officials as they work to protect their communities, while ensuring continuity of functions critical to public health and safety, as well as economic and national security.
-The list includes workers who are needed to provide consumer access to banking and lending services, including ATMs, and to move currency and payments (e.g. armored cash carriers).
+The list includes workers who are needed to provide consumer access to banking and lending services, including ATMs, and to move The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. and payments (e.g. armored Money in physical form such as banknotes and coins. carriers).

 In France, Bruno Lemaire, Minister of Economy and Finance has announced in a press conference that the transportation of cash is a vital activity for the survival of the country.
 Those working in these industries are invited to continue to work, in compliance with health and safety rules.